panzerdp/dmitripavlutin.com/content/posts/111-javascript-callback/index.md

 ## 1. The callback function

-Having a person's name, how can you create a message to greet that person?
+Having a person's name, how can you create a message to greet the person?

 The simplest, yet not the most reusable, is to use 2 variables.
 One variable contains the person's `name`, the other variable the constructed `message`: